 - All resident firms must have at least one resident director, who can either be a citizen, permanent resident or work pass holder in the country.
 Furthermore, corporate directors are not allowed;

-- As a services and export-based economy, Singapore growth is dependent on i) the health of the Chinese economy and ii) the health of the USA and EU economy;
+- As a services and export-based economy, Singapore’s growth is dependent on i) the health of the Chinese economy and ii) the health of the USA and EU economy;

-- All companies must submit financial statements annually to the Inland Revenue Authority (IRAS).
-Healy Consultants assists our Clients efficiently and effectively complete this annual statutory obligation;
+- All companies must submit annual financial statements to the Inland Revenue Authority (IRAS).
+Healy Consultants assists our Clients to efficiently and effectively satisfy this annual statutory obligation;

 - Singapore is an expensive city for a new business, with monthly average labor cost being US$2,600 and monthly average office rental being US$7 per square foot.
 Both rates are more than double the rates in neighboring Malaysia;